open-AIMS/data-downloader/LLM_PRIMER.md

   - `unzip(zip_file_path, unzip_path, path_test)` skips if `os.path.join(unzip_path, path_test)` exists; typical calls use `path_test=""` (equivalent to `unzip_path`).
 - Flattening: only applied when there is exactly one top-level directory after extraction.
 If multiple, a WARNING is printed and flattening is skipped.
 - Extraction: ZIP is extracted to a temporary directory and renamed to the final `unzip_path` atomically.
 - Windows path length: each extracted path is checked; a ValueError is raised if it exceeds ~260 chars.
+This should only happen in rare cases and in normal download scripts these exceptions are not caught, but used to indicate that the download path needs to be modified.
+The library provides sufficient detail in the error message.

 ## Common failure modes and how to avoid them
 - Multiple top-level directories with `flatten_directory=True`: flatten is skipped with WARNING.
 Inspect archive layout or avoid flatten.